Incident DetailsCause of Death:

-The other deputy shot and killed one suspect and despite being severely wounded, Reserve Lieutenant Wingate was able to wound another suspect before he and the third suspect fled from the scene.
+The other deputy shot and killed a 38-year-old suspect and despite being severely wounded, Reserve Lieutenant Wingate was able to wound another suspect before he and the third suspect fled from the scene.

 Both deputies were taken to General Hospital where Reserve Lieutenant Wingate died from his injuries the next day.
 The other deputy survived his wounds.